aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mhtml-to-odt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert MHTML and HtmlFixed to Microsoft Word ODT format arises when they need to add a feature within their application.
+This feature will help to save the document in the HTML format using absolutely positioned elements.
+This conversion is necessary to ensure that the document is compatible with the application and can be used without any issues.

-For a Python developer, who is trying to add a MHTML and HtmlFixed to Microsoft Word ODT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Microsoft Word formats, Web archive MHTML, HTML and HtmlFixed format to save the document in the HTML format using absolutely positioned elements.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API that is part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy to export and import MHTML, PDF and various other formats using Python.
+<h2>How Aspose.Total Helps for MHTML to ODT Conversion</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including Microsoft Word formats, Web archive MHTML, HTML and HtmlFixed format.
+It helps to automate the conversion process and makes it easy to export and import MHTML, PDF and various other formats using Python.
+Aspose.Words for Python via .NET API is part of the Aspose.Total for Python via .NET package and helps to convert MHTML and HtmlFixed to Microsoft Word ODT format.
+It also helps to save the document in the HTML format using absolutely positioned elements.
+The API also provides various features such as document manipulation, document conversion, document comparison, document rendering, document printing, and document security.
+All these features make it easy for the Python developer to add the feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}